 Tyre recycling refers to the processing of old and used tyres to make them reusable.
 It involves converting the waste into raw material, which can later turn into a useful product.

 When you dispose of a large stock of tyres in landfills, it becomes a threat to nature because there may not be enough space.
 Improper disposal of tyres is one of the significant reasons for global warming.
 That is why recycling tyres is important.

 Process of Tyre Recycling

 Tyre recycling is a lengthy process and demands a lot of effort.
 Following are the steps involved in the process of recycling:

 The first step is to collect the waste tyres from different locations.
 Some people even send these old tyres to businesses that deal in the tyre recycling process.
 In return, the dealer pays them a few bucks.

 After the collected tyres reach the plant for processing, you have to shred them into small pieces.
 This stage is known as Shredding.
 You have to reduce the size of the tyre in such a way that the remaining material becomes easy to handle.

-Shredders diminish these tyres to 2-inch size.
+Shredders diminish these tyres to a 2-inch size.
 Now, the tyres have turned into raw materials that can be a great source of fuel.